carpentries-lab/python-aos-lesson/episodes/08-defensive.md

 questions:
 - "How can I make my programs more reliable?"
 objectives:
-- Signal errors by raising exceptions
+- "Signal errors by raising exceptions."
-- Use `try`/`except` blocks to catch and handle exceptions
+- "Use `try`/`except` blocks to catch and handle exceptions."
 - "Explain what an assertion is."
 - "Add assertions that check the program's state is correct."
 - "Debug Python scripts using the `pdb` library."